MileHacker Logo

 Authentic Connections

 The Padma River remains a central feature, offering tranquil escapes from city life.
-Many visitors appreciate leisurely strolls along its banks, particularly at dusk, or opt for short boat rides to enjoy the river's expanse.
+Many visitors appreciate leisurely strolls along the banks, particularly at dusk, or opt for short boat trips to enjoy the river's expanse.

 • Experience the genuine hospitality of North Bengal.